How to save in retirement

 This is the annual rate of interest payable on your savings.
-In order for you to compare different products easily, all providers have to express the interest that they are offering in terms of the AER.
+In order for you to compare different products easily, providers express the interest that they are offering in terms of the AER.
 For a quick explanation, take a look at this short film:

 I’m saving for my family’s future, what should I look at?

-If you want to save to help your children or grandchildren, there are a number of products you can look at:
+If you want to save to help your grandchildren, there are a number of products you can look at:

 Child savings accounts

-Only parents or a guardian with parental responsibility can open a Junior ISA for your grandchildren specifically, but you can make contributions into a Junior ISA up to the annual limit, which is £4,080 for the 2016 to 2017 tax year.
+Only parents or a guardian with parental responsibility can open a Junior ISA for under 16s, but grandparents can make contributions into a Junior ISA up to the annual savings limit, which is £4,128 for the 2017 to 2018 tax year.
 Monthly contributions could be possible – very easy to manage – using a Direct Debit.
 The child can’t withdraw the money until they turn age 18.

-You can buy Premium Bonds in the name of your grandchildren.
+You can buy Premium Bonds in the name of your grandchildren under age 16.
 The minimum amount you can buy is £100.
-It’s easy to buy Premium Bonds too – find out more on the National Savings and Investments website.
+Find out how to buy Premium Bonds on the National Savings and Investments website.

 If you’re really looking forward and thinking about savings over the long term, then a stakeholder pension could be hugely beneficial for your grandchildren.

-They’ll take control of it at 18 and can access the money at age 55 – but all the money you put in now will benefit from tax relief.
+They’ll take control of it at 18 and under current rules can access the money at age 55 – but all the money you put in now will benefit from tax relief.
 If you pay in £2,880 a year (the maximum allowed at the moment), the Government will top that amount up to £3,600.
-Search online for ‘stakeholder pension’ – and you’ll find a plethora of providers providing these products.
+Search online for ‘stakeholder pension’ – and you’ll find a range of providers offering these products.

-Grandparents can buy Children’s Bonds on behalf of under-16s with a minimum investment of £25.
-These products currently pay 2.5%, redeemed after 5 years, but they’re owned by the child, and controlled until their 16th birthday by a parent or guardian.
+Grandparents can apply by post to buy Children’s Bonds on behalf of under-16s with a minimum investment of £25.
+These currently provide a guaranteed return of 2% AER, redeemed after five years, but they’re owned by the child, and controlled until their 16th birthday by a parent or guardian.